bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 ## [WireGuard](https://unraid.net/blog/wireguard-on-unraid) (unRAID built-in)

-For details, check out: [[Program Comparison] How to connect to home intranet from outside?] (https://github.com/bowencool/blog/issues/26)
+For details, check out: [How to connect to home intranet from outside?](./how-to-connect-to-the-home-intranet-from-outside)

 # Virtual Machines